carabina/PhotoSelectAndCrop/README.md

 <img align="right" src="https://github.com/gymsymbol/PhotoSelectAndCrop/blob/main/Screenshots/screenViews.png" width="65%">

 This repository shows one way to integrate a UIImagePickerController into a SwiftUI app.
-Obtain
+A processImage() function send four items to the parent view:

 1) a copy of the original image,
 2) a scaled and / or cropped version of it,